hoangbao1102/InterGPS/README.md

 # Introduction

-Code and data for ACL 2021 Paper "[Inter-GPS: Interpretable Geometry Problem Solving with Formal Language and Symbolic Reasoning](https://arxiv.org/abs/2105.04165)".
+PBL Geometry Math Solver Code and data based on ACL 2021 Paper "[Inter-GPS: Interpretable Geometry Problem Solving with Formal Language and Symbolic Reasoning](https://arxiv.org/abs/2105.04165)".

 We construct a new large-scale benchmark, **Geometry3K**, which consists of 3,002 geometry problems with dense annotation in formal language.
 We define 91 predicates and their corresponding literal templates to describe each problem.
 All predicates are defined in [here](https://github.com/lupantech/InterGPS/blob/main/predicates.md).
 Four data examples in the *Geometry3K* dataset are shown below: